How To Cut Corrugated Roofing

 Health and Safety Tips:

-• Protective Gear: Always wear protective gloves and goggles to safeguard against sharp edges and flying debris.
+• Protective Gear: Wear gloves and goggles to protect against sharp edges and flying debris.
 A dust mask is also essential to prevent inhalation of harmful particles.

-• Appropriate Attire: Ensure you're wearing sturdy footwear to protect your feet from any falling objects or sharp tools.
+• Appropriate Attire: Wear sturdy footwear to protect your feet from falling objects or sharp tools.
 Additionally, opt for snug-fitting clothing to avoid getting caught in machinery.

 Workspace Preparation:

 • Maintain a Clear Area: A clutter-free workspace is vital.
-Remove any unnecessary items and ensure all tools and materials are organized.
+Remove any unnecessary items and ensure all tools and materials are organised.
 This reduces the risk of trips and falls.

 • Tool Safety: Use all tools with care.
 Ensure that cutting tools are sharp for cleaner cuts and less physical exertion.
 When using power tools, check their condition before starting, and always follow the manufacturer's safety guidelines.